stevenrouk/evolution-of-machine-learning/README.md

 1. Identify which papers were the most ahead of their time (and possibly influential), in that they directly predated a surge of interest in an area.
 2. Analyze the distribution of authors of papers as it relates to topics.
 3. Create a better predictive model.
 Potentially try to predict sub-categories (such as the "subjects" field categories).
 4. Look at which terms differentiate various topics from each other.
-I did this for macro subjects, but would be interested in applying this technique to sub-fields of machine learning.
+I did this for macro subjects, but would be interested in applying this technique to subfields of machine learning.

 ## Appendix #1: Technologies & Techniques Used